 There are few theatre companies that subvert expectations and present bodies in motion quite like Branch Nebula.
 Air Time is experimental and absurd and punk rock.
 This isn’t a normal stunt show.
 It is medium-bending, genre-breaking, pure theatre.

-—Bradley Ward, Theatre Travels 24 April 2023
+—Bradley Ward, Theatre Travels

 In Air Time skate ramps tower over the audience, propelling BMXers, skaters, dancers and parkourists with extreme speed and height.